prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 	![](../images1/dp500-improve-performance-with-hybrid-tables-image23.png)

-	>**Note:** The report page has a title and two visuals.
+	>**Note**: The report page has a title and two visuals.
 The slicer visual allows filtering by a single fiscal year, while the bar chart visual displays monthly sales amounts.
-In this lab, you will improve the performance of the report by setting up incremental refresh and a hybrid table.*
+In this lab, you will improve the performance of the report by setting up incremental refresh and a hybrid table.

 ### Task 6: Review the data model